carpteas/jellyfish/README.md

 %7B"name"%3A"resize"%2C"params"%3A%7B"width"%3A720%2C"height"%3A540%7D%2C"save"%3A%7B"image_identifier"%3A"demo"%7D%7D
 ```

-BLITLINE_FUNCTION's sample: add 4 lines + watermark on a 720x540 image
+BLITLINE_FUNCTION's sample: add lines from 4 corners torward center + watermark on a 720x540 image
 ```
 %7B"name"%3A"line"%2C"params"%3A%7B"x"%3A10%2C"y"%3A10%2C"x1"%3A100%2C"y1"%3A100%2C"width"%3A4%2C"opacity"%3A0.5%7D%2C"functions"%3A%5B%7B"name"%3A"line"%2C"params"%3A%7B"x"%3A710%2C"y"%3A10%2C"x1"%3A610%2C"y1"%3A100%2C"width"%3A4%2C"opacity"%3A0.5%7D%2C"functions"%3A%5B%7B"name"%3A"line"%2C"params"%3A%7B"x"%3A10%2C"y"%3A530%2C"x1"%3A100%2C"y1"%3A430%2C"width"%3A4%2C"opacity"%3A0.5%7D%2C"functions"%3A%5B%7B"name"%3A"line"%2C"params"%3A%7B"x"%3A710%2C"y"%3A530%2C"x1"%3A610%2C"y1"%3A430%2C"width"%3A4%2C"opacity"%3A0.5%7D%2C"functions"%3A%5B%7B"name"%3A"watermark"%2C"params"%3A%7B"text"%3A"jellyfish"%7D%2C"save"%3A%7B"image_identifier"%3A"demo"%7D%7D%5D%7D%5D%7D%5D%7D%5D%7D
 ```